Rapid Test Product

 RCDs offer a level of personal protection that ordinary fuses and circuit-breakers cannot provide.
 They can and will save lives in the event of an incident.

 A RCD is a sensitive safety device, installed on power and/or lighting circuits in your switchboard.
 They continually monitor your electrical circuits and will switch off electricity automatically if there is a fault.

 A RCD is designed to protect against the risks of electrocution and fire caused by earth faults.

 A RCD constantly monitors the electric current flowing through the circuits it is used to protect.
 If it detects the electrical current flowing out does not match the current returning, as may happen if current is flowing through a person who has touched a live part, the RCD will switch the circuit off very quickly, significantly reducing the risk of death or serious injury

 For the safety of the all Support office staff, those attending the support office must abide by all government guidance regarding personal hygiene, social distancing and gatherings of people.
-We have provided our Support office teams with detailed information regarding all government guidance.
-Please refer the posters in the kitchen and bathrooms for details of hand washing hygiene.

 Is Rapid Test Systems stock supply impacted by COVID-19?